 Are you planning to invest in a new bed or mattress?
 You definitely asked the question: “Do I need a box spring”?
 Offers of box springs are endless.
-If you have any doubts or unanswered questions on deciding if a box spring is the best decision and which one you need, this post is made for you.
-I’ll go through all of the steps of choosing the right box spring, or any alternative of it, and showing you some great options to purchase.
+If you have any doubts or unanswered questions on whether a box spring is the best decision and which one you need, this post is made for you.
+I’ll go through all of the steps of choosing the right box spring or any alternative and showing you some great options to purchase.

 What is a box spring?

 Box springs traditionally are containing springs to provide a firm but flexible support for the mattress.
 Nowadays, most of them no longer include these springs.
 They are just a box made from plywood and upholstered with some fabric.
 Mattresses get so complex by the time that box spring has not much to do.
 But still, a box spring is a great way to